Home Animals of the World Animal Photos The Animal Kingdom Animal Activities About Us Shop Contact Us AardvarkOrycteropus afer

 Aardvarks feed on termites and ants.
 They are specialized in feeding on these insects.

-Size and Description
+Size

 Their odd appearance begins with their large ears.
 Aardvarks will use their large ears to help them hear insects in the ground or any predators that are nearby.
-Aardvarks need to be able to hear well as they are nocturnal animals, which means they come out of their burrows at night.
-Large ears may also help keep aardvarks cool in hot African climates, though they rarely come out during the day.
+They need to be able to hear well as they are nocturnal animals, which means they come out of their burrows at night.
+Large ears may also help keep them cool in hot African climates, though they rarely come out during the day.

 Aardvarks have long, cylindrical, pig-like noses that they use to help locate their next meal.
 Once they have located a termite or other insect mound, they will use their shovel-like claws to dig through the clay and the mud to break into the mound.
-Aardvarks have long, sticky tongues that they can then use to grab the insects and eat them.
+They also have long, sticky tongues that they can then use to grab the insects and eat them.

 Behaviors